The Football Associations of the United Kingdom need to change their relationship with McDonald’s.

 McDonald’s calls itself a “community partner” in this extravaganza – anything to distance itself from the idea that there is a profit motive behind this apparently benevolent act.

 Rapp and Jespersen (2015) would argue this practice is entangled marketing: “For companies to achieve long-term relationships with customers, they must go far beyond setting engagement as the goal. … Once entangled, a pair of particles remain inextricably connected.
 They never let go of one another, no matter their distance apart.”
-McDonald’s accomplish this by giving hundreds of thousands of young people with “their first kit”.
+McDonald’s accomplish this by giving hundreds of thousands of young people “their first kit”.
 Occasionally they have celebrity role models tell groups of young players what a special day it is when they receive their first kit.
-For example, see this recent article which celebrates an English player and “McDonald’s ambassador” handing over “brand new kit” to an under 12’s side.
+For example, see this video which celebrates 250,000 McDonald’s kits being distributed to children around the UK.
+“McDonald’s ambassadors” hand over “brand new kit” to children in the video.